Zhaoqilin-502/CRND/README.md

 - The download address for the newly added CRND-Complex subset dataset is as follows:https://pan.baidu.com/s/1PC4sffB9XMgJrVPDQmvoZw
 - **Google Forms**: https://docs.google.com/forms/d/e/1FAIpQLSdWIyFADrDkegUp37dIfA6br5JXpuRdp-sEPj9bBPq8nihvCQ/viewform?usp=dialog
 - **Questionnaire**:
-# MMGA（Attention for Train Number Recognition）
+# MMGA（Our Attention for Train Number Recognition）
 - The project's code is currently being organized and released gradually.
+- MMGA's source code has been open-sourced, and the one-click operation of the entire project is being developed.（20260630）

+# Model effect display
 https://github.com/user-attachments/assets/90e802b3-bac6-47ee-b262-40ecc1a6e76e